20 Of The Best Places To Visit in Manchester This Year

 The Manchester Town Hall is a beautiful building and a must see when you come to Manchester.
 During December, it overlooks the popular Manchester Christmas Markets and really is an iconic building in the city.

 Chetham’s Library is a stunning historic building and one for the photo album.

 The Victoria Baths has a fascinating history.
 This brilliant heritage visitor attraction is open for tours on selected dates if you want to discover their history.

-Manchester is the home to a collection of different well-known sporting clubs.
-Manchester United can be found at Old Trafford which is the UK’s biggest club football stadium and brings visitors from all over the world to visit its grounds.
-The National Football Museum, very centrally located next to the Corn Exchange, is filled with interesting facts and information stretching across every single aspect of the game and is a great visit for any football enthusiasts.
+The National Football Museum, centrally located next to the Corn Exchange, is filled with interesting facts on every single aspect of the game and is a great visit for any football enthusiasts.

 If you are keen to get in on the action, a visit to Chill Factore is a must.
 You’ll find the longest indoor ski and snowboarding slope in the UK here, making for a very action-packed day for the family.

 Looking for the best place to stay while exploring Manchester?
 Book a Manchester aparthotel perfectly located in the city centre.